pateeer/smartshot/project.md

+---
-# SmartShot – Project Summary
+title: Project Summary
+layout: default
+---

 ## Overview
 **SmartShot** is an intelligent monitoring system built around a smart shot cup that tracks how much alcohol a user consumes during a drinking session.